facebook/react-devtools/README.md

 ### Supporting tools

 - The babel plugin [transform-react-jsx-source](https://github.com/babel/babel/tree/master/packages/babel-plugin-transform-react-jsx-source) is required if you want react devtools to tell you the source file & line number of created react elements.
 Its display is in the bottom of the right panel if the information is present.
+Don't forget to disable it in production!

 ### React Native